rewardle/cf_stack_deployer/README.md

 This repo provides a docker image that will deploy a stack to CloudFormation.

-This repo is auto-built on index.docker.io as rewardle/deployer
+This repo is auto-built at https://hub.docker.com/r/rewardle/deployer/

 ## Use